Article originally published January 16, 2020.

 - Get your flu shot, and encourage your friends to get one as well.

-- Wash your hands with an alcohol-based hand sanitizer or soap and water.
+- Wash and sanitize your hands often using an alcohol-based hand sanitizer or soap and water.

-- Use the paper towel in public restrooms to turn the water off and open the door.
+- Use the paper towel to turn the water off and open the door in public restrooms.

 - Wipe off the cart handle when shopping.